 A good tip to note here is to make sure your text is white when you're done; it'll look better over the image if that image is dark.
 I highlighted my text because it was already white.

-When you open "Preview," you should be able to see your text and background image.
+After you've added in your module code, when you open "Preview," you should be able to see your text and background image.

-4. Preview and publish
+4. Preview and publish.

 Your background image should look something like this.
 I'm sure it looks way more spruced up than mine, but this is a general idea.